getditto/cod-polaris-m1/README.md

 ## Prototype Apps

+*autov-cod*

+This is a HTTP to Ditto proxy which is intended to run as a separate process on an autonomous vehicle ("autov"), providing an easy way to integrate multiple other processes with a single common operational database (COD) based on the Ditto SDK.

+*base-cod*
+This is the base-facing side of `autov-cod`.

 *Producer/Consumer*

 `src/prod_cons/index.ts` a simple producer/consumer app including metadata and sensor (camera) communication and a simple HTTP UI which provides a "webcams over Ditto" demo.

-*autov-cod-server*

-`src/autov-cod-server/index.ts`
-This is a HTTP to Ditto proxy which is intended to run as a separate process on an autonomous vehicle ("autov"), providing an easy way to integrate multiple other processes with a single common operational database (COD) based on the Ditto SDK.

 *Test Autonomous Vehicle*

 Work-in-progress test and prototyping support for autonomous vehicle (autov)